-"absorb" a lecture.
-If you miss a lecture, please get the notes from a friend or colleague in the class.
+Taking notes: If you miss a lecture, please get the notes from a friend or colleague in the class.

 Working together: Working in pairs or groups, talking about problem solving strategies and studying together is encouraged.
-The purpose of the assignments in AM2402a is not assessment; the purpose of the assignments is to give you extra incentive to keep up with the course work.
-You are encouraged to work together on the assignments.
-However, after discussing how to solve the problem or working out a solution together on paper, each student individually must write up their final solution, without looking at anything written down together.
-That is, go away without any of the notes from working together, and make sure you can reproduce the solution independently.
+The purpose of the assignments in AM2402a is not to assess (grade) you; the purpose of the assignments is to give you extra incentive to keep up with the course work.
+You are encouraged to discuss the assignments with others.
+However, after discussing how to solve the problem, each student individually must write up their final solution.
+That is, go away without any notes from your discussion, and make sure you can produce a solution independently.
 Even though your final solution was written independently, please write "Worked with Jane Doe" on the top of your assignment, so that the TA will understand if two people seem to use the same highly unusual approach.
-If the TA judges two or more assignments to be too similar to one another, students involved will lose 1/10 of the assignment component of the course (i.e. 2% of the final course grade).
-In general, "too similar" means assignments that appear to be copied one from another.
+If the TA judges two or more assignments to be too similar to one another, students involved will lose 1/4 of the assignment component of the course (i.e. 5% of the final course grade).
+In general, "too similar" means assignments that appear to be copied one from another, rather than the result of discussing a question.